fieldsoftheworld/ftw-baselines/README.md

                                   touching parts without net growth.
 Set 0 to disable.
+A good starting value is 0.5–1x the raster pixel size.  [default: 0; x>=0.0] -edr, --erode_dilate_raster INTEGER RANGE
+                                  Number of iterations for a morphological
+                                  opening (erode then dilate) applied to
+                                  raster mask before polygonization.
+Set to 0 to disable.  [default: 0; x>=0] -der, --dilate_erode_raster INTEGER RANGE
+                                  Number of iterations for a morphological
+                                  closing (dilate then erode) applied to
-A good starting value is 0.5–1x the raster pixel size.  [default: 0; x>=0.0] -tb, --thin_boundaries          Thin boundaries before polygonization using Zhang-Suen thinning algorithm.
+                                  raster mask before polygonization.
+Set to 0 to disable.  [default: 0; x>=0] -tb, --thin_boundaries          Thin boundaries before polygonization using Zhang-Suen thinning algorithm.
   --help                          Show this message and exit.